Canthoplasty and Three Conditions Eyelid Surgery Helps Treat

-Be sure to choose a Specialist Oculoplastic Surgeon (such as Melbourne’s leading Blepharoplasty Specialist, Dr Benjamin Burt, who specialises only in surgeries of the eyes, eyelids and brows) or a Specialist Plastic Surgeon who specialises in eye lid surgery (such as Dr Lionel Chang in Sydney).
+Be sure to choose an experienced Oculoplastic Surgeon (such as Melbourne’s leading Blepharoplasty Expert, Dr Benjamin Burt, who has dedicated his career only in surgeries of the eyes, eyelids and brows) or a Specialist Plastic Surgeon who specialises in eye lid surgery (such as Dr Lionel Chang in Sydney).
 Don’t risk a cheap surgeon on an area so crucial for your facial appearance (and overall well-being) as your EYE and EYE LID area, as Eye Lid Surgery can also impact upon your vision.

 Ectropion: Correcting Ectropion by Canthoplasty Surgery

 Ectropion is a condition that usually occurs as our eyelids age.

 The term ‘Ectropion’ refers to the outward turning of the lower eyelid .

 As you get older, your eye muscles weaken or ‘atrophy.’

 These eye muscles, like the rest of your body, fail to function normally once they become overly weakened.
 Here’s what happens: